UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_3/Part5.md

 - **Function Returning Tuple:** The `calculate` function returns a tuple containing three integers.
 - **Unpacking Tuple:** We use `tie` to unpack the tuple into separate variables.
+- **Alternative with Structured Bindings:** In C++17 and later, you can use structured bindings to unpack tuples more conveniently.

+### Important Notes on Tuples

+- **Verbosity:** Tuples can become hard to manage when they hold many elements because you have to remember the order and types of elements.
+- **Readability:** For complex data, consider using a `struct` or `class` for better readability.

 <br>